 - The questions real people would type — like “what’s the best llms.txt plugin for WordPress?”

-- Which AI engines should answer — ChatGPT, Perplexity, Gemini, and/or Claude.
+- Which AI engines should answer — ChatGPT, Gemini, Claude, and/or Perplexity.

 Agentimus then asks each engine each of your questions and reads the answers.
 For every answer it records three things: